ssapra/docs-build-service/README.md

 2) The “Team” config:   An extension to build service that provides access control to image configs using UAA.

-Through utilizing these configs, platform engineers and application developers can more easily and securly enjoy the benefits of containerized software development at enterprise scale.
+These configurations help platform engineers and application developers enjoy the benefits of containerized software development at enterprise scale more easily and securely.

 ## Helpful Links